 No fancy preservatives.
 No seven-syllable ingredients.
 Just six simple ingredients:

-• Unsweetened cocoa powder: Either natural or Dutch-processed.
+- Unsweetened cocoa powder: You can use either natural or Dutch-process cocoa powder for this recipe.
 Just be sure to avoid varieties with added sugar for better control over the sweetness.

 See the recipe card for full information on ingredients and quantities.